 About Monolithi Beach .

-The 1st Digital Beach Summit took place at one of the most beautiful beach in Greece
+The 2nd Digital Beach Summit is going to take place at one of the most beautiful beaches in Greece

-The innovative gathering took place at the long sandy beach Monolithi, which ranks first on the list of the “Safest Beaches in Europe for a Summer Holiday in 2020”.
+The innovative gathering is going to take place at the long sandy beach Monolithi, which ranks first on the list of the “Safest Beaches in Europe for a Summer Holiday in 2020”.
 It's the longest beach in Greece with a total length of 22 km and one of the longest in Europe.

 More about Monolithi Beach !